edkoch25/NuvioTV-Fork/README.md

 Optimisation and playback-quality work, most of it aimed at high-bitrate remux and lossless audio:

 - **Lighter, faster build** -- unused engine components stripped out (see *What's been removed*).
-- **Improved throughput & buffering** -- NuvioTV's parallel-connections downloading had a chunk- eviction flaw that re-downloaded data it had already fetched (measured ~47% of transfer wasted on a 4K remux).
-The fork makes eviction position-aware so it stops discarding chunks the reader is about to need -- the buffer fills close to the speed the source can deliver and holds through bitrate peaks, and about half the wasted debrid data goes away.
+- **Improved throughput & buffering** -- two fixes to NuvioTV's parallel-connections downloading.
+  First, upstream only schedules a shallow `connections + 1` chunks of read-ahead; the fork deepens that to a memory-budgeted `connections x 4`, so more data stays queued ahead of the reader and the buffer actually builds.
+Second, upstream's chunk eviction re-downloaded data it had already fetched (measured ~47% of transfer wasted on a 4K remux); the fork makes eviction position-aware so it stops discarding chunks the reader is about to need.
+Together the buffer fills close to the speed the source can deliver and holds through bitrate peaks, and about half the wasted debrid data goes away.
 Plus off-heap custom buffers and a seek-reopen fix that makes non-faststart MP4s watchable.
 - **Dolby Vision** -- app-side Profile 7 and Profile 5 -> 8.1 conversion via libdovi with no
   per-frame GC stutter, correct in-band enhancement-layer stripping for single-track remuxes, and fixes so DV5 and preserve-mapping no longer convert to the wrong profile (they were silently